sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/how_to.md

 ### Introduction

-The SidecarT board can be configured to connect to a WiFi network by configuring the WiFi SSID and password in the `Configurator`.
+The Multi-device board can be configured to connect to a WiFi network by configuring the WiFi SSID and password in the `Configurator`.
 Sometimes entering the WiFi password using the `Configurator` can be cumbersome, especially if the password is long.
-This how-to will explain how to configure the WiFi password in a file in the microSD card so that the SidecarT board can automatically connect to the WiFi network.
+This how-to will explain how to configure the WiFi password in a file in the microSD card so that the Multi-device board can automatically connect to the WiFi network.

 ### Create the `.wifipass` file

 The `.wifipass` file is a text file that contains the WiFi password.
 The file must be located at the root of the microSD card.
-The SidecarT board will automatically read the file and connect to the WiFi network, overriding the WiFi password configured in the `Configurator`.
+The Multi-device board will automatically read the file and connect to the WiFi network, overriding the WiFi password configured in the `Configurator`.

 To create the file, open a text editor in your PC/Mac/Linux computer and type the WiFi password.
-Save the file as `.wifipass` and insert the microSD card into the SidecarT board.
-The SidecarT board will automatically read the file and connect to the WiFi network after a reboot or power cycle of the SidecarT board.
+Save the file as `.wifipass` and insert the microSD card into the Multi-device board.
+The Multi-device board will automatically read the file and connect to the WiFi network after a reboot or power cycle of the Multi-device board.

 {: .note }
 The maximum length of the WiFi password is 63 characters.